Sunday, May 27, 1984

 We did go through some wide open bottomland nestled between the hills today, though, generally after passing Buckhorn Lake.
 We saw some cows in pastures today, something we hadn’t seen for many days.
 Before it’s been pigs, hogs, and chickens.
 Those smaller farm animals must be better suited for small farms on hillsides.

 These hills are gut-wrenching for me.
 I start out in medium gears, but soon I’m in my lowest — the granny gear or stump-puller.
-I grind away, travelling 27 inches for every pedal stroke; don’t try to think about how many pedal strokes in a 4.4-mile climb.
+I grind away, travelling 27 inches for every pedal stroke; don’t try to think about how many pedal strokes are in a 4.4-mile climb.
 My heart pounds and my pulse throbs in my ears.
 Sweat pops out of my pores, soaking my shirt, running off my scalp and down my face, dripping off my nose and chin onto the handebars and cross bar.
 I start zig-zagging to reduce the slope.
 I stand in the pedals.
 I sit.
 I stare at a point about three feet in ahead of the front wheel.
 The thighs have stopped burning, it’s just the joints aching now.
 When I pull over to stop, the whole forest seems to crash inward toward my point of vision; then it shrinks and zooms far away.
 I’m straddling my bicycle, getting my air back, spritzing water on my shoulders and legs.
 Then I put a foot in the toe clip and start again.

 We snacked at a little town, where the guy behind the store counter said we had just one more hill to Booneville, our destination that night.